Comparisons

 The Mounts Are Named After Planets

-Each fleshy pad on your palm corresponds to a celestial body — the same ones astrology uses:
+Each fleshy pad on your palm corresponds to a celestial body.
+The same ones astrology uses:

 Palm MountPlanetWhat It Governs